jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 5.2.2 (2024/12/06) =
+* Add: Caption Backgrounds in the Settings.
+* Note: We need some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 5.2.1 (2024/11/04) =
 * Add: "Load More" option for Infinite Scroll.
 * Fix: Media Selector limitations.
-* Note: We need some love!
-If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
-Thank you! 💕

 = 5.2.0 (2024/10/17) =
 * Update: PhotoSwipe now works with Infinite Scrolling.